hauva69/arisunixtips/unixlinux101.md

 is the most common shell.
 Many people use _zsh_, which is also the default shell of recent _OS X_ versions.

+_/bin/sh_ has been traditionally used for scripting, but for example the [Google Shell Style Guide](https://google.github.io/styleguide/shell.xml) recommends using bash and so do I: it's same everywhere and can be installed on any reasonable UNIX like operating system.

+### Nasty Details

+Basic usage is simple, but there are lot of things one just has to know like:

 ```sh
 # delete file with starts with a hyphen
 rm -- -foo
 ```

-_/bin/sh_ has been traditionally used for scripting, but for example the [Google Shell Style Guide](https://google.github.io/styleguide/shell.xml) recommends using bash and so do I: it's same everywhere and can be installed on any reasonable UNIX like operating system.

 ### A Best Practise: use streams, not files